 I’ve been feeling a lot like that this summer (not just about stuff, but about our family’s routines and discipline as well).

-By most people’s standards, we’d probably be considered minimalists already — although I’d bet that most minimalists would disagree! — but I’m ready to take it to the next level.
+By most people’s standards, we’d probably be considered minimalists already — although I’d bet that most minimalists would disagree! — but I’m ready to take it to the next level and simplify life.

 We’ve fallen into the trap of having extras of many of the things in our home (clothes, towels, dishes, office supplies) for convenience, and I really think they’re robbing us of simplicity instead.
-I’m ready to limit the girls to 10 outfits each, the number of towels to those that fit in a single load and so on.
+I’m ready to limit the girls to 10 outfits each, the number of towels to those that fit in a single load, and so on to simplify life.

 And as we head into fall and get back into the swing of school, I’m determined to get control!